learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

 - Is it big?
 Small?
 It should be smaller than the `@cost` since a decimal multiplied by a whole number should be less than the original.

-Let's use `p` to print out `numerator`'s test value and test our hypothesis.
+Let's use `p` to print out `numerator`'s value and test our hypothesis.

 ```ruby
 class MortgageCalculator